GoodWeather0322/Model_Demo/README.md

 A PyTorch implementation of Chinese News Article Generator with with [Huggingface Transformers](https://github.com/huggingface/transformers)

-Model is based on Pretrained GPT-2 Model and BERT chinese tokenizer, finetune by the following chinese articles
+Model is based on Pretrained GPT-2 Model and BERT chinese tokenizer, finetune by chinese news articles

 - GPT-2 Model
 - BERT chinese tokenizer